chaudharydeepanshu/pick_or_save/README.md

 - Works on Android 5.0 (API level 21) or later.
 - Pick single file or multiple files.
-- Get meta data like name, size and last modified for files using uri.
+- Get meta data like name, size and last modified for files.
 - Saves single file while allowing user to choose location and name.
 - Saves multiple file while allowing user to choose location or directory for saving all files.
 - Saves file from either file path or file data.